Mayor of Chicago: Election and succession

 The mayor of Chicago is elected by popular vote every four years, on the last Tuesday in February.
 A run-off election, in case no candidate garners more than fifty percent of the vote, is held on the first Tuesday in April.
 The election is held on a non-partisan basis.
 Chicago is the largest city in the United States not to limit the term of service for its mayor.

 In accordance with Illinois law, the city council elects a vice mayor who serves as interim mayor in the event of a vacancy in the office of the mayor or the inability of the mayor to serve due to illness or injury, until the city council elects one of its members acting mayor or until the mayoral term expires.
-As of May 2019, the current vice mayor is Tom Tunney.
 However, if a vacancy occurs in the office of mayor with more than 28 months remaining in the mayoral term and at least 130 days before the next general municipal election, then a special election must be held to choose a new mayor to serve out the remainder of the term at that general municipal election; if a vacancy occurs with fewer than 28 months remaining in the mayoral term or fewer than 130 days before the next general municipal election, then the acting mayor serves as mayor until the mayoral term expires.

 The order-of succession involving the vice mayor was made concrete following disputes that arose in the aftermath of the death in office of Richard J. Daley, and was subsequently implemented following the death in office of Harold Washington, which saw Vice Mayor David Orr become acting mayor.
 Prior to this, the city had vague succession laws which indicated that the president pro tempore of the City Council would succeed as mayor.
 This was not followed after the death of Daley, and the city council appointed Michael Bilandic acting mayor instead of having pro tempore Wilson Frost become mayor, due to City Corporation Counsel William R. Quinlan ruling that, since the city did not have a statute specifically outlining succession, the City Council would need to elect the interim mayor.

 Six instances have seen the City Council appoint either an acting mayor, acting mayor pro tempore, or interim mayor.

 In the absence of the mayor during meetings of the city council, the president pro tempore of the city council, who is a member of and elected by the city council, acts as presiding officer.
 Unlike the mayor, the president pro tempore can vote on all legislative matters.
 If neither the mayor nor pro tempore can preside, the vice mayor presides.